-Students who wish to withdraw from the University during a term must notify the Office of the Vice President of Student Life.
-If withdrawal is authorized, students will receive the notation "W" on their permanent academic record for each course in which they are in good academic standing; for each course, in which they are doing failure work, they will receive the notation "WF."
+Students who wish to withdraw from the University during a term must notify the Director of Academic Advising and Retention Services.
+If withdrawal is authorized, the student will receive the notation "W" on their permanent academic record for each course in which they are in good academic standing; for each course, in which the student is doing failing work, they receive the notation "WF."

-In the event that a student is seriously injured or ill, receives an official leave of absence, or cannot continue for any other good reason, the student will receive a "W" in all registered courses.
+In the event that a student is seriously injured/ill, receives an official leave of absence, or cannot continue for any acceptable reason, the student will receive a "W" in all registered courses.